marcusschiesser/splunk-nl-processor/README.md

-# Easy AI
+# NLP Natural Language Processor (Hugging Face)

-Splunk SPL Command to call AI Inference APIs for each event.
+Splunk SPL Command to call AI Inference APIs for NLP for each event.

 ## Build